-The Bootloader: The software that manages the boot process of your computer.
+- Bootloader – The software that manages the boot process of your computer.
 For most users, this will simply be a splash screen that pops up and eventually goes away to boot into the operating system.

-Daemons: These are background services (printing, sound, scheduling, etc) that either start up during boot, or after you log into the desktop.
+- Daemons – These are background services (printing, sound, scheduling, etc.) that either start up during boot or after you log into the desktop.

-Graphical Server: This is the sub-system that displays the graphics on your monitor.
-It is commonly referred to as the X server or just “X”.
+- Graphical server – This is the sub-system that displays the graphics on your monitor.
+It is commonly referred to as the X server or just X.

 Why use Linux?

 This is the one question that most people ask.
 Why bother learning a completely different computing environment, when the operating system that ships with most desktops, laptops, and servers works just fine?

-Let’s take a look at the cost of a Linux server, in comparison to Windows Server 2012.
-The price of the Windows Server 2012 software alone can run up to $1,200.00 USD.
-That doesn’t include CALs, and licenses for other software you may need to run (such as a database, a web server, mail server, etc).
-With the Linux server...it’s all free and easy to install.
-In fact, installing a full blown web server (that includes a database server), is just a few clicks or commands away (take a look at “Easy LAMP Server Installation” to get an idea how simple it can be).
+Let’s take a look at the cost of a Linux server in comparison to Windows Server 2016.
+The price of the Windows Server 2016 Standard edition is $882.00 USD (purchased directly from Microsoft).
+That doesn’t include Client Access License (CALs) and licenses for other software you may need to run (such as a database, a web server, mail server, etc.).
+For example, a single user CAL, for Windows Server 2016, costs $38.00.
+If you need to add 10 users, for example, that’s $388.00 more dollars for server software licensing.
+With the Linux server, it’s all free and easy to install.
+In fact, installing a full-blown web server (that includes a database server), is just a few clicks or commands away (take a look at Easy LAMP Server Installation to get an idea how simple it can be).

 - The freedom to run the program, for any purpose.

 - The freedom to study how the program works, and change it to make it do what you wish.

 - The freedom to redistribute copies so you can help your neighbor.

 - The freedom to distribute copies of your modified versions to others.

 What is a “distribution?”

-Linux has a number of different versions to suit nearly any type of user.
+Linux has a number of different versions to suit any type of user.
 From new users to hard-core users, you’ll find a “flavor” of Linux to match your needs.
-These versions are called distributions (or, in the short form, “distros.”)
+These versions are called distributions (or, in the short form, “distros”).
 Nearly every distribution of Linux can be downloaded for free, burned onto disk (or USB thumb drive), and installed (on as many machines as you like).

 And don’t think the server has been left behind.
 For this arena, you can turn to: